Redbone

 Price: $15.00

 1973's "Already Here' was released in the wake of a personnel change that saw original drummer Pete DePoe quit in the wake of his father's unexpected death.
 He was quickly replaced by Arturo Perez.
 Musically the album found the band shifting their sound away from the commercial Cajun-rock moves that had made them radio favorites.
-With the exception of 'Condition Your Condition', 'Fiat-Do'. and an energetic remake of Leiber and Stoller's 'Poison Ivy' the rest of the album was far more varied and experimental that previous studio sets.
-'Power (Prelude To a Means)' was a decent radio-friendly ballad, while 'Speakeasy' found the band trying their hand at country.
+With the exception of "Condition Your Condition", "Fiat-Do" and an energetic remake of Leiber and Stoller's "Poison Ivy" the rest of the album was far more varied and experimental that previous studio sets.
+"Power (Prelude To a Means)" was a decent radio-friendly ballad, while "Speakeasy" found the band trying their hand at country.
 The title track was an even bigger change in direction with the band dipping their collective toes into Jeff Beck-styled jazz-rock fusion.
-The results were certainly interesting, but not the place for a casual fan or a curious listener to start.
+The results were certainly interesting, but not the place for a casual fan or a curious listener to start exploring the Redbone catalog.

 "Potlatch" track listing: